 Jacy Topps is a journalist.
-You can find her byline at VICE, InStyle, Cosmopolitan, Glamour, Oprah Magazine, Bitch Media, Wine Enthusiast Magazine, Slate, and BUST Magazine.
-She has built her career as a journalist covering everything from race and food to LGBTQ topics.
-She has interviewed a variety of celebrities, including Gloria Steinem, the Indigo Girls and Janet Mock.
+You can find her byline in various publications including VICE, InStyle, Cosmopolitan, Glamour, Oprah Magazine, Wine Enthusiast Magazine, Slate, and Business Insider.
+She has built her career as a journalist covering everything from wine and travel to race and mental health, to LGBTQ culture and relationships.
+Jacy's outstanding coverage of wine and food has won her a nomination for a Born Digital Wine Award.
+Her comprehensive coverage of mental health and race has been cited in "Microaggressions in Everyday Life: Second Edition," authored by Derald Wing Sue and Lisa Beth Spanierman.
+She has also interviewed a variety of celebrities, including Gloria Steinem, the Indigo Girls and Janet Mock.

 In addition to reporting on the intersection of culture, news and feminism, Jacy is an experienced ghost and brand writer with clients ranging from nonprofits to celebrities.
 When she is not writing about food, mental health, fashion or feminism, she is searching for the best wine bar in the city or binging on Lifetime movies.